Congressional District # 03

 Exposure to these compounds through ingestion of contaminated soil or groundwater or by dermal contact may cause adverse health effects.

-EPA signed a Record of Decision (ROD) on September 30, 1987, selecting a cleanup remedy for the site.
-The PRPs had consented to implement the recommended remedy for the site under a September 1985 AOC.
-In 1988, the PRPs excavated and consolidated 4,400 cubic yards of sludge and soil from certain areas of the site and placed the material in the sludge lagoon.
+EPA signed a Record of Decision (ROD) on September 30, 1987 selecting a cleanup remedy for the site.
+The PRP had consented to implement the recommended remedy for the site under a September 1985 Administrative Order on Consent (AOC).
+In 1988, the PRP excavated and consolidated 4,400 cubic yards of sludge and soil from certain areas of the site and placed the material in the sludge lagoon.
 A cap was installed over the sludge lagoon.
-The PRPs also backfilled the seepage pit with native soil, and implemented regular groundwater monitoring.
-A deed affadavit, which proved information on site contamination, remediation, and re-use restrictions, was recorded.
+The PRP also backfilled the seepage pit with native soil and implemented regular groundwater monitoring.
+A deed affidavit, which provided information on site contamination, remediation, and re-use restrictions, was recorded.

-The first three five-year reviews (FYR) for the site were completed in June 1994, September 2000, and August 2005, respectively.
-EPA completed the fourth FYR on April 6, 2010.
-Similar to the third FYR, the fourth FYR report concluded that the remedy at the site is functioning as designed and remains protective of human health and the environment.
-All exposure threats at the site have been addressed through stabilizing and capping the contaminated soil and sludges, installing fencing, and recording the deed affadavit as an institutional control (IC).
-The 2010 FYR report also recommended that the deed affadavit be replaced by a deed restriction in order to enforce property-use restrictions.
+EPA and WDNR completed four five-year reviews (FYR) for the site in June 1994, September 2000, August 2005, and April 2010.
+The 2010 FYR report concluded that the remedy at the site was functioning as designed and remained protective of human health and the environment.
+All exposure threats at the site have been addressed through stabilizing and capping the contaminated soil and sludges, installing fencing, and recording the deed affidavit as an institutional control (IC).
+The 2010 FYR report also recommended that the deed affidavit be replaced by a deed restriction in order to enforce property-use restrictions.

 Property ReuseNEC continues to operate its manufacturing facility on the site.
 The areas addressed by the remedial actions are not being reused.